 Edwards was the winner of the 2013 series of Masterchef: The Professionals and has been cooking for a living since he was 16 (most notably at Horsham hotel South Lodge) and his considerable experience is evident throughout the operation.

-His ambitious nature is also apparent, with Edwards expanding Etch into a neighbouring building to create a much larger restaurant that will incorporate a standalone 40-seat subterranean cocktail bar.
-The move takes the dining room from 32 to 42 covers, allowing for a much larger open kitchen.
+His ambitious nature is also apparent, with Edwards expanding Etch into a neighbouring building to create a much larger restaurant that will incorporate a standalone 40-seat subterranean cocktail bar in 2021.
+The move took the dining room from 32 to 42 covers, allowing for a much larger open kitchen.

 Doubling the size of the kitchen allows Edwards to evolve his smart and modern style of cooking but the format of the various tasting menus – which are notable for their brief dish descriptions – remains unchanged, as is his commitment to local produce, with pretty much every named ingredient on his weekly-changing menu sourced from nearby.